Codesai/website/_i18n/es/_posts/2022-05-17-simple-pbt-example.md

 Finally, we discussed the resulting example-based and property-based tests from different points of view.

-We hope this post will motivate you to start exploring property-based testing.
+We hope this post will motivate you to start exploring property-based testing as well.
 If you want to learn more, follow the references we provide and start playing.
 Also have a look at the other [posts exploring property-based testing in our blog](https://codesai.com/publications/categories/#Property-based%20testing) we have written in the past.

 <h2>Notes.</h2>